Yogendraofficial7/VirtualBoxes/Ubuntu_20.04/README.md

 /d/PACKER/UBUNTU-PACKER
 ```

-- now this box is added to local vagrant, we need to bringup virtual machine by using this vagrant box and Vagrantfile
+- Now this box is added to local vagrant, we need to bringup virtual machine by using this vagrant box and Vagrantfile
-- below is the vagrant file
+- Below is the vagrant file

 ```